 Influencer marketing is one of the fastest growing online industries, expected to hit the $10 billion mark by 2020.
 About 72% of brands appear to be dedicating a large portion of their marketing budgets to influencers and you should too.

 Successful influencers appear to be making $80,000 and even more and some charge thousands for a simple post.
 However, don’t let this scare you.
 There’s still an opportunity to make most of your budget.
-You only need to choose the right influencer, according to your business and target audience.
+You only need to find the right influencer, who’s perfect for your business and target audience.

 This, however, is easier said than done.
 There are a number of influencers out there but they may not all be right for you.
 Here’s how to find the perfect influencer in five easy steps.